SeeSharpSi/obs_pixie_8/Final.md

 * have to study, know definition
 * know theorems are important
 	* Especially invertible matrix theorem
+* final exam grade will not be in D2L

+Intro to logic sets and proofs
+Mikhal Lavrov
 # what
 * solve linear system of equations
 * will give set of column vectors.
 Need to tell if the vectors are lin. independent or lin. dependant.
 Tell if they're soan of R4 R3 Rn etc.